Innovative Solutions for Data Harmonization, Mobile Analytics, and End-User Support

 Work location: Bethesda, MD

-Work environment: Scholar will work alongside CFDE team members, including industry and academic professionals who are members of the CFDE coordinating center, technical team, training team, and individual data coordinating centers.
-The Scholar also will have opportunities to interact with NIH offices specializing in policy, data science, and other areas and to engage with senior NIH leadership who are heavily invested in data science.
-The Scholar will have ready access to Common Fund data sets and be encouraged to interact with leading academic scientists to satisfy the goals of the project.
+Work environment: The Scholar will work alongside CFDE team members, including industry and academic professionals who are members of the CFDE coordinating center, technical team, training team, and individual data coordinating centers.
+The Scholar will also have opportunities to interact with NIH offices specializing in policy, data science, and other areas and to engage with senior NIH leadership who are heavily invested in data science.
+The Scholar will have ready access to Common Fund datasets and be encouraged to interact with leading academic scientists to satisfy the goals of the project.

-To apply to this or other DATA Scholar positions, please see instructions here: datascience.nih.gov/data-scholars
+To apply to this or other DATA Scholar positions, please see instructions here: datascience.nih.gov/data-scholars-2021.